lmitchell4/swiss-pairing/README.md

 levels, but the program also makes sure that no two players get paired up more than once in a given tournament.
 * The results from multiple tournaments can be stored in the same database.
-* Data from a tournament is only saved if the tournament is succesfully completed.
-This prevents orphaned data from ending up in the database.

 ### To do